SreejithSanthosh/FTLEhub/docs/TutorialFTLECode.md

 [2] Mowlavi, S., Serra, M., Maiorino, E., & Mahadevan, L. (2022).
 Detecting Lagrangian coherent structures from sparse and noisy trajectory data.
 Journal of Fluid Mechanics, 948, A4.

-For completeness, we provide codes and tutorials for computing FTLE and Coherent Structures from general 2D and 3D velocity fields.
+Last, we also provide codes and tutorials for computing FTLE and Coherent Structures from general 2D and 3D velocity fields.